Awbugl/ProjectGenesis/README.md

 ### Modified

-- Technology tree rework:
-  + Extensive changes to the original tech tree, adding a large number of new technologies.
++ Modified the tech tree.
-  + Chemical energy line
-  + Rich chemical line
-  + Nuclear energy line
-  + Oil refining line
-  + Mineral processing line
-  + Information Technology Line
-  + Ultimate Goal Line (*Not required)

-- Recipe type refinement:
-  + Add recipe types such as Circuit Etching, High Precision Processing, Mineral Processing, Precision Assembly, Polymer Chemical, etc. and corresponding machines.

-- Item and recipe modifications:
-  + Extensive modifications to the original items, adding a large number of new items and corresponding recipes.
++ Remade the chemical and chip recipes.
-  + Tungsten - raw material for advanced machines
-  + Gear and coil upgrades - various items
-  + Basic mechanical components, advanced mechanical components, cutting-edge mechanical components -- various types of buildings
-  + Circuit substrates, silicon wafers, IC wafers -- processors
-  + Polyethylene, epoxy resins, polybenzimidazole - chemical products
-  + Coal tar, diesel fuel, methyldimethylhydrazine -- petrochemical energy

-- Mega Assemblers:
-  + Use conveyor belts to transport materials, and 40x speed

-- Planet atmosphere:
-  + Add atmospheric layers that can be collected on all planets and corresponding technologies.
++ Added new recipe types and buildings.
++ Added atmosphere collection buildings to most planets.
-  + The power plant can only be used on planets with oxygen.
++ Thermal power plants can only be used on planets with oxygen atmospheres.
-  + Adjust the generation of minerals on different planets.
++ Adjusted the amount of minerals generated on different planets.

-- Building property modification:
-  + Increase the power generation of power equipment.
-  + Modify the speed of most assembler buildings to 2x.
-  + Increase the speed of rockets.
++ Adjusted a large number of values.
-  + Broadcast power towers that cover the globe.
++ Planetary Coordination Center, which can provide bonuses globally.
++ Giant production buildings, which use conveyor belts to transport raw materials and items at 40 times the speed.

 ## Credits